Skip to main content

 define followed_by: [user]

-You need to know how to create an authorization model and create a relationship tuple to grant a user access to an object.
-Learn more →
+Creating an authorization model and a relationship tuple grants a user access to an object.
+To learn more, read about Direct Access.

 • A Type: a class of objects that have similar characteristics